The media kit is a foundational PR tool.

 Here we go:

-A media kit, also known as a press kit or PR package, is a collection of prepared documents and images for journalists and potentially for bloggers, influencers, partners, investors, etc.
+A media kit, a press kit, or a PR package is a collection of prepared documents and images for journalists and potentially for bloggers, influencers, partners, investors, etc.

 The main rationale for creating a media kit is to make it easier for the news media to cover an organisation’s promotional initiatives.
 The presumption is, of course, that any such publicity should be valuable to the organisation.